Ebuube/Monty_language/README.md

 * **rotl**: Usage: `rotl`
 	- This rotates the stack to the top.
 The top element of the stack becomes the last one, and the second top element of the stack becomes the first one.

+* **rotr**: Usage: `rotr`
+	- This rotates the stack to the bottom.
+The last element of the stack becomes the top element of the stack.

 ### Comments
 You can create a comment in a bytecode file by starting the line with an hash `#`.
 You can as well have blank lines in your file.
 Example: In a file named bytecode.m
 	```